su-matt/ansible/README.md

 # To run

+if ubuntu, run apt update.
-will need to first install git then clone repo then run script
+will need to first install git, and sudo. then clone repo, then cd ansible, then chmod +x bootstrap.sh then run script

 # Todo